Cao'an: Background: Manichaeism in Fujian

-It was in the 10th century, after the fall of the Tang, Manichaeism, now primarily practised by Han Chinese, reached Fujian.
+It was in the 10th century, after the Tang dynasty had fallen, that Manichaeism, now primarily practised by Han Chinese, reached Fujian.
 Its arrival in the province is linked to a certain Manichaean preacher who fled to Fujian from persecutions in North China, traveled extensively throughout the province, and eventually died and was buried in Quanzhou Prefecture, which thus became one of the centers of Chinese Manichaeism during the Song dynasty.

 Manichaeism in China assumes certain Chinese characteristics, assimilating to both Buddhism and Taoism.